Mission, Vision, History

 Along with key partners, CAA launches the End National Security Scapegoating Coalition to end racial profiling against all people, and organizes a speaking tour for Professor Xiaoxing Xi who is suing the FBI for wrongful arrest.

-CAA helps pass and implement a Non-Citizen Voting Ordinance (Proposition N) that allows all public school parents and guardians to vote in local school board elections.
+CAA helps pass and implement a Proposition N — a groundbreaking Non-Citizen Voting Ordinance that allows all public school parents and guardians to vote in local school board elections.